Wiki · Concept · Last reviewed June 24, 2026

 Multi-head attention.
 Instead of one attention operation, the model uses multiple attention heads.
 Different heads can learn different relational patterns, though they should not be simplistically treated as named human concepts.

 Feed-forward blocks.
 Attention layers are interleaved with feed-forward networks, normalization, and residual connections.
-Much of a Transformer's capacity lives outside attention itself.
+Much of a Transformer's capacity lives outside attention itself, especially in MLP layers, residual-stream interactions, and any sparse or routed expert layers.

 Masking.
 Decoder-only language models use causal masks so each position can attend only to earlier positions when predicting the next token.
 Encoder models can attend bidirectionally.
 Encoder-decoder models use self-attention and cross-attention between source and target sequences.